Bachman station

 DART's Northwest Rail Operating Facility is located between Bachman and Walnut Hill/Denton station, which means that some trips terminate at the station to allow vehicles to exit service.

-As of May 2025, the station has the highest ridership of all DART light rail stations outside of Downtown Dallas, with an average of 2,111 riders on weekdays, 1,628 riders on Saturdays, and 1,457 riders on Sundays.
+As of the 2025 fiscal year, the station has the highest ridership of all Green Line stations outside of Downtown Dallas and the highest Sunday ridership of all DART rail stations outside of Downtown Dallas, with an average of 2,099 riders on weekdays, 1,556 riders on Saturdays, and 1,348 riders on Sundays.

 History

 The current Bachman station is sited on land that was purchased at the turn of the 20th century by the City of Dallas from Reverend John Bachman.

 The station was opened with the northern Green Line on December 6, 2010.

 In July 2014, a man was killed while trying to board a train, but was unable to do so and was pulled under the train.

+In 2024, intercity bus operator Greyhound Lines announced plans for a new Dallas bus terminal, which would be located across from Bachman station on Harry Hines Boulevard.
+The station opened on December 8, 2025.